 Northwestern partners with Child Family Health International (CFHI), offering global health education programs throughout the world.
 CFHI is the leading international non-governmental organization (INGO) placing health science students in global health immersion programs in ways that are socially responsible and financially just.
 The organization models best global health education practices which demonstrate a priority commitment to community engagement and local integrity.
 CFHI is an INGO in Special Consultative Status with the ECOSOC of the United Nations.
 CFHI has many international programs in nations such as Bolivia, Ghana, the Philippines, South Africa, and Uganda.
 CFHI offers both in-person and virtual Practicum modalities.

-What could the costs be for an international Practicum?
+What could be the costs for an international Practicum?

 The cost of an international experience through CFHI varies depending on the program location and length.
 The cost of a four-week program is approximately $2,875, not including travel.
 The cost of an eight-week program is approximately $5,475, not including travel.
 Please see the CFHI website for the most up-to-date information about international program fees.

 Students accepted into the MSGH program have access to financial assistance through federal and private loans.
 Students working with CFHI may also secure additional funding through a variety of CFHI-based options, including scholarships.
 Students may also have to secure their own additional funding for components of the practicum course.
-Please note that tuition is charged for the first quarter of the Practicum; quarters 2, 3, and 4 of the Practicum course are not credit-bearing, and therefore do not count towards meeting federal financial aid requirements.
-Given the federal financial aid requirement of enrolling in two credit bearing courses to be eligible for aid, students in need of federal financial aid are advised to register for the practicum course at the end of their program.
-Please contact your student adviser for further details.

 Recent Practicum Topics

-- HIV Survey Data Collection in Southwest Uganda
+• HIV Survey Data Collection in Southwest Uganda

-- Patient-Centered Leprosy Care: An Assessment of Patient Satisfaction with Care at Three Leprosy Referral Centers in Mumbai, India Run by the Maharashtra Lokahita Seva Mandal Leprosy Control Project
+• Patient-Centered Leprosy Care: An Assessment of Patient Satisfaction with Care at Three Leprosy Referral Centers in Mumbai, India Run by the Maharashtra Lokahita Seva Mandal Leprosy Control Project

-- Preventing Unnecessary Deaths in Southwest Uganda
+• Preventing Unnecessary Deaths in Southwest Uganda

-- Understanding the Barriers That Contribute to Childhood Obesity in Puerto Escondido and Oaxaca, Mexico
+• Understanding the Barriers That Contribute to Childhood Obesity in Puerto Escondido and Oaxaca, Mexico

-- An Assessment of the Quality and Impact of eHealth in Nigeria
+• An Assessment of the Quality and Impact of eHealth in Nigeria

-- Asian Human Services, Illinois Breast and Cervical Cancer Program (IBCCP)
+• Asian Human Services, Illinois Breast and Cervical Cancer Program (IBCCP)

-- Assessment of Ventriculoperitoneal Shunt Procedure in Guatemala
+• Assessment of Ventriculoperitoneal Shunt Procedure in Guatemala

-- Establishing a Sustainable Community Health Worker Program in Rural Mozambique
+• Establishing a Sustainable Community Health Worker Program in Rural Mozambique

 Comments from Recent Practicum Students